agentrickard/domain/README.txt

   This permission allows users to create and manage domain records and settings.

+  - 'access inactive domains'
+  This permission allows users to navigate to domains which are marked as inactive.
+Users with this permission may also assign content to an inactive domain.

   'assign domain editors'
   This permission allows users to assign themselves and other users as affiliate editors.
 For those users to act as editors, their role(s) must also